This specification defines the meaning of a Do Not Track (DNT) preference and sets out practices for websites to comply with this preference.

 When feasible, a graduated response to a detected security incident is preferred over widespread data collection.
 An example would be recording all use from a given IP address range, regardless of DNT signal, if the party believes it is seeing a coordinated attack on its service (such as click fraud) from that IP address range.
 Similarly, if an attack shared some other identifiable fingerprint, such as a combination of User Agent and other protocol information, the party could retain logs on all interactions matching that fingerprint until it can be determined that they are not associated with such an attack or such retention is no longer necessary to support prosecution.

-Regardless of DNT signal, data MAY be collected, retained and used for debugging purposes to identify and repair errors that impair existing intended functionality.
+Regardless of the tracking preference expressed, data MAY be collected, retained and used for debugging purposes to identify and repair errors that impair existing intended functionality.

 Expecting further text on audience measurement.

-A party may engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
-This consent may be obtained through the API defined in the companion [[!TRACKING-DNT]] document, or a party may also obtain out of band consent to disregard a Do Not Track preference using a different technology.
-If a party is relying on out of band consent to disregard a Do Not Track preference, the party must indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.
+A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
+This consent MAY be obtained through the API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain out of band consent to disregard a Do Not Track preference using a different technology.
+If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.

 Multiple systems may be setting, sending, and receiving DNT and/or opt-out signals at the same time.
 As a result, it will be important to ensure industry and web browser vendors are on the same page with respect to honoring user choices in circumstances where "mixed signals" may be received.

 As a general principle, more specific settings override less specific settings.